Home

 1. It offers opportunity for self expression and individualism.
 Some children who do not communicate feeling well through verbal language, music, physical activities or other areas; they might be able to express themselves through art.

-2. Art experiences are satisfying to most children.
+2. Preschool art projects are always satisfying to most children.
 They enjoy creating, working with the raw materials, the processes involve in the art activity, and the product achieved through the creative art endeavors.

 3. Art activities are therapeutic.
 It offers catharsis for the child's feelings and emotion that may not be expressed in any other kind of activity.